Uniting Our Nations Indigenous Programs

 • Employs culturally relevant teaching strategies such as the use of sharing circles and bringing community members into the classroom

-• Includes additional role play examples featuring Indigenous youth which support the curriculum by demonstrating healthy relationship skills in situations relevant to youth (e.g., racism at school, inter-cultural relationships)
+• Includes additional role play examples featuring Indigenous youth which support the program by demonstrating healthy relationship skills in situations relevant to youth (e.g., racism at school, inter-cultural relationships)

 • Addresses cultural myths and stereotypes about substance use